a guide to

 Many patients find complementing their treatment plan with alternative therapies beneficial.
 “Alternative Therapy” is a term used to describe medical treatments that are different from traditional medical treatments.
 For patients experiencing chronic pain, alternative pain therapy can come in many forms.
 Some alternative pain therapy approaches to explore are:

-- Medical Cannabis & CBD
+- Medical Alternative & Alternative Medicine

 Alternative pain care allows pain patients to be treated more holistically.
 Alternative pain therapy can be seamlessly incorporated into patient routines, allowing for more immediate pain relief.